-These results agree with those reported in Table\ref{tab:results} and Table\ref{tab:mloss} within 1-2$\sigma$.
-We can thus conclude that assuming independent flares is a valid approximation for calculating the integrated contribution to mass loss enhancement from flares.
-This can be understood by considering the average time interval between flares of the characteristic energy responsible for the greatest mass loss enhancement.
-From Fig.~\ref{fig:DMM_rel_integ}, we see that the peak energy is approximately $10^{33.5}$erg at $a=0.01$AU and $10^{35.5}$erg at $a=0.36$~AU.
-These values correspond to an average interval of roughly 20 hours and 10 days, respectively, which is always greater than the corresponding relaxation time of the atmosphere, which is about 5-40 hours.
+We conclude that assuming independent flares is a valid approximation for calculating the integrated contribution of flares to mass loss enhancement.
+This is justified by considering the average time interval between flares of the characteristic energy responsible for the greatest enhancement.
+From Fig.\ref{fig:DMM_rel_integ}, we find that the peak energy is approximately $10^{33.5}$ erg at $0.01$ AU and $10^{35.5}$erg at $0.36$ AU.
+These values correspond to average intervals of roughly 20 hours and 10 days, respectively, both of which exceed the corresponding atmospheric relaxation times, which range from about 5 to 40 hours.